Relation between two-phase quantum walks and the topological invariant: Summary

 Taking account of $(R_{\sigma_0,\theta})^{-1}=R_{\sigma_0,-\theta}$, chiral symmetry is established if the following conditions are satisfied:

 When $\sigma_0=0$, the chiral symmetry operator $\Gamma=\sum_x |x\rangle\langle x| \otimes \tau_1$ satisfies the above conditions\cite{obuse15}.
 However, for the arbitrary value of $\sigma_0$, the above $\Gamma$ does not satisfy Eq.\ (\ref{eq:condition coin}), while it does Eq.\ (\ref{eq:condition shift}).
 The point is $R_{\sigma_0,\theta}$ in Eq.\ (\ref{eq:coin rotation}) contains the $ \tau_1$ component which commutes with the chiral symmetry operator $\Gamma$.
 This problem is solved by removing the $\tau_1$ component by a unitary transformation before $\tau_1$ acts, and then recovering it by another unitary transformation.
+This problem can be solved by including additional unitary transformations into the chiral symmetry operator.
 In summary, $U^{(s)\prime}$ has chiral symmetry with the following chiral symmetry operator $\Gamma$;

 Next, we focus on particle-hole symmetry Eq.\ (\ref{eq:PHS}).
 While the symmetry time frame is unnecessary to define particle-hole symmetry, we keep using the time-shifted time-evolution operator $U^{(s)\prime}$.
 Taking into account the fact that $V_{\sigma_0}^{-1} R_{\sigma_0,\theta} V_{\sigma_0} = R_{0,\theta}$ and $e^{-i\phi} e^{-i \chi \tau_3}=\sigma_z$ with $\chi=-\phi=\pi/2$ are expressed by real numbers, particle-hole symmetry of $U^{(s)\prime}$ is identified as follows: